prajaktajagdale/slate/source/index.html.md

 }
 ```

 The IDPS API offers clients the ability to list all available versions for a versioned key.
 The ItemVersionListResponse object
 contains a list of ItemVersion fields returned as paginated response.

 ### Fields
 Name | Type | Description
 --- | --- | ---
-list | array[[ItemVersion](#itemversion)] | Returned list of versions
+list | array[IDPS offers clients with an option to version items as a means to simplify key rotation.] | Returned list of versions
 next | integer | The Next field acts as an index into the paginated response and is an indicator of the current page number.The field is omitted for the last page in the response as an indicator that there are no more elements to list.